ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 ## DON'Ts

 - Use cards as an image gallery (link to image gallery)
+- Use cards to display images or video (link to media container)
 - Avoid to displaying a large amount of cards
   illustration: card with multiple meta, tags
 - Avoid having too many links on a cards, keep it